codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 in the *Image* field we used the branch name as tag

 >Do not use `latest` for your deployments.
 This doesn't help you to understand which version is deployed.
 Use either branch names or even better git hashes so that you know exactly what is deployed on your Kubernetes cluster.
-Notice also that the YML
+Notice also that the YML manifest
 Codefresh is creating has an image pull policy of `always`, so the cluster will always redeploy the latest image even if it has the same name as the previous one.

 Finally click the *deploy* button.
 Codefresh will create a Kubernetes YAML file behind the scenes and apply it to your